iai-callgrind/iai-callgrind/docs/src/cli_and_env/output/out_directory.md

 # Customize the output directory

-All output files of Iai-Callgrind are usually stored using the following scheme:
+All output files of Gungraun are usually stored using the following scheme:

 `$WORKSPACE_ROOT/target/iai/$PACKAGE_NAME/$BENCHMARK_FILE/$GROUP/$BENCH_FUNCTION.$BENCH_ID`